 So what is ButcherBox anyway?

-ButcherBox is an online high-quality and organic meat delivery service that delivers 100% grass-fed beef, free-range organic chicken, and heritage breed pork directly to your door (and now wild-caught seafood!)
 All of the meat is antibiotic & hormone-free.
-It arrives on dry-ice and will stay frozen all day until you can get home to pop it in the freezer.
+It arrives on dry ice and will stay frozen all day until you can get home to pop it in the freezer.

 Top 3 Pros of ButcherBox Organic Meat Delivery Service:

 - Convenience Shopping.
-I can choose what I want in my Pajamas, and I don’t have to go anywhere.
-It’s delivered to my doorstep.
+I can choose what I want in my pajamas, and I don't have to go anywhere.
+It's delivered to my doorstep.

 - Member Deals.
 Exclusive deals are offered to members to save money on classic and premium cuts/staples.